Pre-arrival Information for BARDA Participants

 7. Schedule a visa appointment using the on-line service or by phoning the call center as instructed on the website of the U.S. Embassy in your country.
 You will be applying for the J-1 Exchange Visitor (Non-degree Student category) visa and you will need to submit your SEVIS ID number at the time you make your appointment.
 Your SEVIS ID# is at the top right corner of your Form DS-2019 and begins with the letter "N." You will probably not be permitted to make a visa interview appointment until you have your SEVIS ID#.

 8. Pay your visa application fee and print/keep your receipt.
 You may need to show this at your visa interview.
 We cannot reimburse you for the visa application fee, airport taxes, (excess) luggage fees, duty on imported goods, or local travel between your home and your point of departure (the airport).
-We can reimburse you for the $180 SEVIS fee (Form I-901) if you provide the receipt and proper documentation.

 9. Go to your scheduled interview with the Visa Officer and take all of the following supporting documents: